SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    PostgreSQL does this for the query given by `PREPARE` statement.

-## 16.4.4 Optimizing Nested Subqueries
+## 16.4.4 Optimizing Nested Sub-queries

 > https://ericfu.me/subquery-optimization/